 Things to Consider When Breastfeeding on a Road Trip

-Create a readily accessible “command centre” stocked with clean diapers, a wet bag, plastic shopping bags (for the dirtiest diapers), wipes, and spare clothes.
+Set up a "command centre" with a supply of clean diapers, a wet diaper, plastic shopping bags, wipes, and spare clothing.

-Wearing a hands-free pumping and nursing bra or tank is a huge help.
+There is a great deal of convenience in using a hands-free pumping while nursing bra or tank.
 If it makes you more comfortable, bring a nursing cover.